juanpc2018/-SOLVED-PulseAudio-audio-problem/README.md

 require a propietary control software for Windows or OSX to change HW configuration. </br>

 The software works in Wine, but the USB interface is Not detected. </br>
-because Wine does Not have USB Passthrough like VirtualMachine Softwares, VMware, Parallels, VirtualBox, Qemu, Kvm, etc...  </br>
+because Wine does Not have USB Passthrough like VirtualMachine: VMware, Parallels, VirtualBox, Qemu, Kvm, etc...  </br>

-The USB device has playback, Recording, Control software, MIDI. *see list at the bottom. </br>
+USB device has playback, Recording, Control software, MIDI. *see list at the bottom. </br>

 has been solved by creating a control software for Linux </br>
 https://github.com/geoffreybennett/alsa-scarlett-gui/blob/master/docs/INSTALL.md </br>

 2nd problem: </br>
 PulseAudio sets Linux Default Sample Rate to 44.1Khz at Boot, fixed, forced, Not Auto & does Not allow to change. </br>
-if the USB Focusrite interface was set to External s/pdif clock & 48Khz,  </br>
+if USB Focusrite interface is set to External s/pdif clock & 48Khz  </br>
 will Not work. </br>

 $ alsamixer </br>